Mote Marine Center for Coral Reef Research & Restoration

 If interested in reading more about Mote Marine's storied History, you can find out more about that by clicking Here

-Disease's (unlike pollution) by nature are natural, but as we have seen some extra factors can really exacerbate these conditions much like the same with Red Tide (which is natural yet even found in Calusa Shell Middens going back hundreds of years) getting fueled to an even greater extent, by other factors.
-Factors like nutrient pollution as discussed on this quick posting found some months back on Flats Nation that can be found by clicking Here
+Diseases (unlike pollution) by nature are natural, but as we have seen some extra factors can exacerbate these conditions much like the same with Red Tide (which is natural yet even found in Calusa Shell Middens going back hundreds of years) getting fueled to an even greater extent, by other factors.
+Factors like nutrient pollution as discussed in this quick posting found some months back on Flats Nation can be found by clicking Here

-And as I have been known by Friends, Colleagues, and Staff that worked with for me over the years, my saying of (usually stated with a smile or chuckle) "Well, It kind of hard to put out a Fire with Gasoline!" thus some of our Ecosystem problems in some way we (collective by various means) could be doing just that...
+As I have been known by Friends, Colleagues, and Staff who worked with me over the years, my saying (usually stated with a smile or chuckle) "Well, It's kind of hard to put out a Fire with Gasoline!" thus some of our Ecosystem problems in some way we (collective by various means) could be doing just that...
 Pouring Gasoline on a Burning Fire (like the Piney Point chemical release) and then wondering why we have issues?

-I though am not a Marine Biologist (missed my calling some) thus will not speculate on the causes for Coral SCTLD myself, nor by experience will blindly accept (politically) motivated causes as the Gospel as we have seen for other (suspect) ecosystem issues and concerns...
-No, our position here on Flats Nation is to report / share what has been found by various sources for those who love Flats Fishing it's Lifestyle and by others who care about such.
-How you can then research those findings and come to your own conclusions and choices, and supply information and links on how to help those respective causes that you find near and dear to your heart 😊
+I am not a Marine Biologist (missed my calling some) thus will not speculate on the causes for Coral SCTLD myself, nor by experience will blindly accept (politically) motivated causes as the Gospel as we have seen for other (suspect) ecosystem issues and concerns...
+No, our position here on Flats Nation is to report/share what has been found by various sources for those who love Flats Fishing and its Lifestyle and by others who care about such.
+How you can then research those findings and come to your conclusions and choices, and supply information and links on how to help those respective causes that you find near and dear to your heart 😊

 High points of my visit...